-http://space.sorbonne.ae
+Space.sorbonne.ae

-Blackboard: This educational platform is a key tool for each course in order to dowload all the course material assigned by the professors (documents, powerpoints, video links and so on).
-You will also have access to a shared forum titled RM and Archival Science Students Community.
-You will find useful and practical information shared by the professors, ISO ressrouces and e-documents and you can communicate with the professors on assignment through this e-space.
+Blackboard: This educative platform is a key tool for each course in order to download all the course material given by the professors (documents, powerpoints, video links).
+You will also have access to a share forum entitled RM and Archival Science Students' Community.
+You will find useful and practical information shared by the professors, the ISO ressrouces and e-documents and you can communicate with the professors on assignments through this e-space.